opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: header-information-tutorial

-    Level: ★★☆☆ - time: 30 minutes
+    ★☆☆ Beginner - time: 30 minutes

-This tutorial will teach you how to create a dashboard using 3 visualizations from a dataset published on an OpenDataSoft portal.
+*This tutorial will teach you how to create a dashboard using 3 visualizations from a dataset published on an OpenDataSoft portal.*

 During this tutorial, you will learn: